-5. What is the limitation period for bringing a claim?
+6. What is the limitation period for bringing a claim?

-The statute of limitations for proceedings claiming damages caused by a defective product under the regime of RDL 1/2007 is three years, counted from the date the damages were incurred by the injured party, provided that the identity of the party liable for the damages is known to the injured party.

-The limitation period may be interrupted by the injured party by filing a claim before the courts or by means of an extrajudicial claim, or through any act of acknowledgment by the liable party.
+Under the regimen of RDL 1/2007, the statute of limitations to bringing a damages claim is of three years, counted from the date the damages were incurred by the injured party, provided that the identity of the party liable for the damages is known to the injured party.
+This limitation period may be interrupted by the injured party by filing a claim before the courts, by means of an extrajudicial claim, or through any act of acknowledgment by the liable party.

-Nevertheless, the right to claim the recovery of damages as provided in the product liability regime of RDL 1/2007 expires 10 years after the defective product was put on the market.
+Nevertheless, the right to claim damages as provided in the product liability regime of RDL 1/2007 expires 10 years after the defective product was put on the market.
 The only way to stop this expiration date is to start legal proceedings.

-6. To what extent can liability be excluded (if at all)?
+7. To what extent can liability be excluded (if at all)?

-Product liability cannot be excluded contractually.
+Product liability of RDL 1/2007 cannot be excluded contractually.
 Any clause intended to exclude or reduce the liability system foreseen in RDL 1/2007 is ineffective against the injured party.

-7. What are the main elements which a claimant must prove to succeed in a non-contractual (eg tort) claim for damage caused by a defective product?
+8. What are the main elements which a claimant must prove to succeed in a non-contractual (eg tort) claim for damage caused by a defective product?

-The general torts regime is regulated in article 1902 of the Civil Code, which establishes that whoever by action or omission causes damage to another, intervening fault or negligence, will be obliged to repair the damage caused.
+The general torts regime in Spain is regulated in article 1902 of the Civil Code, which establishes that whoever by action or omission causes damage to another, intervening fault or negligence, will be obliged to repair the damage caused.